Instructions to authors Recursos Rurais Revista do Instituto de Biodiversidade Agraria e Desenvolvemento Rural (IBADER)

 Each table and each figure should be submitted as a separate file, with the file name including the name of the table or figure (e.g. Table-1.DOC).
 The preferred format for data plots and graphs is EPS for vector graphics (though all EPS files must include a TIFF preview), and TIFF for greyscale figures and photographs (minimum resolution 300 dpi).
 If graphics files are submitted in the format of the original program (Excel, CorelDRAW, Adobe Illustrator, etc.), please ensure that you also include all fonts used.
 The figure or table legend should not be included in the file containing the figure or table itself; rather, the legends should be included (and clearly numbered) in the text file, as noted above.
 Scanned line drawings should meet the following requirements: line or bit-map scan (not greyscale scan), minimum resolution 800 dpi, recommended resolution 1200 - 1600 dpi.
 Scanned halftone drawings and photographs should meet the following requirements: greyscale scan, minimum resolution 300 dpi, recommended resolution 600 - 1200 dpi.

-Please submit a) the original and two copies of the manuscript, b) copies of the corresponding files on CD-ROM or DVD for Windows, and c) a cover letter with author details (including e-mail address and fax number), to the following address:
+Send a) the original and two copies of the manuscript, b) copies of the corresponding files on CD-ROM or DVD for Windows, and c) a cover letter with author details (including e-mail address), to the following address: